Sequoia National Park: First-Timer’s Guide to an Epic Trip

 - Sleeps: 13 (with additional space for children under 2)

-- Features: Set on nearly 4 acres with private trails, beach access, and a 10-minute drive from Sequoia National Park, this large home features vaulted ceilings, an open living room, a hot tub, a game room, and an expansive wraparound porch.
-The property also offers RV/EV hookups and solar energy.
+- Features: Set on nearly 4 acres with private trails and beach access.
+Features include vaulted ceilings, a hot tub, a game room, a wraparound porch, RV/EV hookups, and solar energy.
+A 10-minute drive from Sequoia.

 Option 3: Redtail House